arushi-v99/hello-world/README.md

 Add Your Resource: Add a link to your favorite resource at the bottom of the list.
 Please try to follow this format:

-* [](https://link-to-the-resource.com/) - A brief description of why it's great.
+* [Name of the Resource](https://link-to-the-resource.com/) - A brief description of why it's great.
-  Arushi
+Arushi V
 Commit Your Changes: Scroll to the bottom of the page.
 In the "Commit changes" box, write a short, clear message that describes your contribution.
 For example: Add The Odin Project to the list.
 Then, click the green Commit changes button.

 Open a Pull Request: Go back to the main page of your forked repository.
 You should see a banner that says "This branch is 1 commit ahead...".
 Click the Contribute button and then Open pull request.